BlockchainCommons/developer-web-site/_pages/envelope-usecases-educational.md

     linkStyle 42 stroke:#55f,stroke-width:2.0px

 ```
-The certification board validates the information submitted by Danika, and then wraps the Envelope and signs it before returning it to Danika.
-This is what gives the Envelope its power.
+The certification board validates the information submitted by Danika, and then wraps the envelope and signs it before returning it to Danika.
+This is what gives the envelope its power.
 Because it's signed, no one now needs to contact the board (as long as their public key is indeed stored in a PKI, or at some other well-known site, to allow for validation).
 ```
 {
     CID(4676635a) [